Skip to Content Top

 Salt Lake City Family Law Attorneys

-Our firm handles all areas of family law, including adoption and annulment cases, child custody matters, child support matters, divorce, and property division.
-Whether you are considering a divorce or already have one underway, we can help you work through the details and ensure that all your rights and interests are protected.
+Our firm handles all areas of family law, including adoption and annulment cases, child custody matters, child support matters, divorce, property division, and more.
+Whether you are considering a divorce, already have one underway, or just got handed divorce papers, we can help you work through the details for you.
+Of course, we are also here to guide you through cases not directly related to a divorce, and even complex cases that involve business law and bankruptcy, such as when a divorcing couple runs a business together.

 Our team handles the following types of family law cases: